-- Do managers and supervisors build a climate of trust, respect and compassion? - Provide training to supervisors and managers - Create a supportive work environment for employees - Are they supportive and engaged? - Educated on process and roles - Promptly initiate the return-to-work process when an injury occurs - Call employees to follow up after an injury and stay connected throughout their treatment - Investigate the cause of the injury and take steps to ensure others aren't at risk
+- Do managers and supervisors build a climate of trust, respect and compassion? - Provide training to supervisors and managers - Create a supportive work environment for employees - Are they supportive and engaged? - Educated on process and roles - Promptly initiate the return-to-work process when an injury occurs - Call your employee to follow up after an injury and stay connected throughout their treatment process - Investigate the cause of the injury and takes steps to ensure others aren't at risk